It was Valentine's Day, "long ago and in a galaxy far away" - back in college. The day I risked it all to get the girl I loved.

 My work?
 My sports?
 My phone?
 My ministry?
 My meetings?
 My friends?
 My hobby?
 My shows?

 A spouse feels loved when we consciously and consistently demonstrate that they're more important to us than their biggest competition.
 Which usually means sacrifice.
 But isn't it love when it costs me something that really shows love?
 Just ask Jesus.
 "Follow God's example...and walk in the way of love, just as Christ loved us and gave Himself up for us as...a sacrifice" (Ephesians 5:1-2).

 2. How am I a better man/woman because of my spouse's influence in my life?

 Karen was not only my "better half" - she made my half so much better than it ever would have been without her!

 It's easy to focus on the tensions and frustrations in a relationship.
 But this lifts your vision to see a bigger picture.
-The ways this person you love has grown you, changed you.
+The ways this person you love has grown you and changed you.
 Less selfish, more sensitive.
 Less anxious, more faith.
 Less negative, more upbeat.
 Less self-focused, more generous.
 Less fearful, more confident.
 Communicating rather than stuffing.
 Listening before speaking.

 Have you told them?
-While you can?
+And while you can?

 3. What qualities do I appreciate in this person I love?

 I suspect we tend to marry the missing half of ourselves.
 We marry what we aren't so we can have it in the person we love.
 In any case, we obviously saw some strengths in our mate that intrigued us enough to want to spend our life with them.
 But the push-and-pull of a family tends to get us focused more on what bothers us about our spouse.
 So it's important to stand back and make a list of the qualities that have been a blessing in our life.
 And tell them.

 I've stood at many a funeral and heard people expressing all these wonderful traits the departed one had.
 I couldn't help wondering - did they say those things when that person could hear them?